chetankansal04/Journal-Full-Stack-App/README.md

 - **Frontend:** Deployed on [Vercel](https://journal-app-chetankansal.vercel.app/)
 - **Backend:** Deployed on [Render.com](https://journalapp-xtcm.onrender.com)

 > ⚠️ **Warning:** The first request to the backend may experience a delay due to the Render.com free plan.
 This is a common occurrence as the server may take longer to spin up after being idle.
-Subsequent requests should be faster.
+Subsequent requests should be faster .